Echipa-Mds/Syfe-JocMemorie/README.md

 In the first 2 seconds, a Welcome message will be displayed on the lcd display, and after that a menu will be shown.

--Menu(You can go through the menu using the joystick.There will be a cursor in the shape of ">" in front of several menu options:
+ * Menu(You can go through the menu using the joystick.There will be a cursor in the shape of ">" in front of several menu options:

-Play (while playing, the LCD will display the score, time, level and lives) High score(displays the highest score of the player for each of the three levels) Settings(where you can set the level for the game and leave feedback) Info(creator name, game name, github link, @Unibuc Robotics) The game:
+ * Play (while playing, the LCD will display the score, time, level and lives)
+* High score(displays the highest score of the player for each of the three levels)
+* Settings(where you can set the level for the game and leave feedback)
+* Info(creator name, game name, github link, @Unibuc Robotics) The game:

 before the game, a map with bombs will be randomly chosen